-TJ came to the therapeutic riding program at A Horse Connection in Rhinebeck, N.Y. as part of his therapy.
+T.J. came to the therapeutic riding program at A Horse Connection in Rhinebeck, New York, as part of his therapy.
 But when director Nancy King would say, “Are you going to ride Skarloey?”
 T.J. would only respond, “Are you going to ride Skarloey?”

 Despite this, it became obvious that T.J. was drawn to a particular horse because whenever he came to ride, he’d run to Skarloey, reach up high and put his hand on the horse’s chest.
 “Go ahead, make my day,” T.J. might say.
 Or, “Houston, we have a problem.”

 And then one day, T.J. had a breakthrough — he said something spontaneously.
 It was communication, not repetition.
 When he put his hand on Skarloey’s chest, T.J. said, “Heart.
 Beat.”

 Nancy King has many of these types of stories to tell.
 As the owner of A Horse Connection, she has been witnessing these small triumphs for as long as she has been running the program.
 A Horse Connection offers hippotherapy (from the Greek word hippos, meaning horse), therapeutic riding and equine assisted therapy sessions.